 - Four weeks prior to the exam, the student should contact the Biophysics Office to schedule the exam.
-They must send a completed Curriculum Completion form along with the names of all their committee members.
+They must send a completed Certification form along with the names of all their committee members.
+The certifcation form can be found on our website under the current students tab.
 The Biophysics Office will then solicit a question from each committee member.
 The Biophysics Office will assemble the exam and email it to the student on the scheduled start day

 - The student has seven days to complete the exam.
 They can consult with any resource except another human being while answering the questions.
 They can email the professor who wrote the question to ask for any needed clarification.
 Once they have completed the exam, the student must submit an electronic copy and a hard copy of exam responses to the Biophysics Office

 - The Biophysics Office will distribute the answers for grading according to the UW-Madison grading scheme (A, AB, B, etc).
 An average grade of a B constitutes a pass, and the final results are communicated to the student after all the grades are received.